Coal mining in the United Kingdom: Industrial Revolution until 1900

-At the beginning of the 19th century methods of coal extraction were primitive and the workforce - men, women, and children - laboured in dangerous conditions.
+At the beginning of the 19th century, methods of coal extraction were primitive and the workforce – men, women, and children – laboured in dangerous conditions.
 By 1841 about 216,000 people were employed in the mines.
 Women and children worked underground for 11 or 12 hours a day for smaller wages than men.
 The public became aware of conditions in the country's collieries in 1838 after an accident at Huskar Colliery in Silkstone, near Barnsley.
 A stream overflowed into the ventilation drift after violent thunderstorms causing the death of 26 children; 11 girls aged from 8 to 16 and 15 boys between 9 and 12 years of age.
 The disaster came to the attention of Queen Victoria who ordered an inquiry.
-This led to the Mines and Collieries Act 1842, commonly known as the Mines Act 1842, an act of the Parliament of the United Kingdom which forbade women and girls of any age to work underground and introduced a minimum age of ten for boys employed in underground work.
+This led to the Mines and Collieries Act 1842 (5 & 6 Vict. c.
+99), commonly known as the Mines Act 1842, an act of the Parliament of the United Kingdom which forbade women and girls of any age to work underground and introduced a minimum age of ten for boys employed in underground work.
 However, the employment of women did not end abruptly in 1842; with the connivance of some employers, women dressed as men continued to work underground for several years.
 Penalties for employing women were small and inspectors were few and some women were so desperate for work they willingly worked illegally for less pay.
 Eventually, the Sex Discrimination Act 1975 (c.
-65), another act of the Parliament of the United Kingdom, was passed protecting women - and men - from discrimination on the grounds of sex or marital status, including regarding employment as miners.
+65), another act of the Parliament of the United Kingdom, was passed protecting women – and men – from discrimination on the grounds of sex or marital status, including regarding employment as miners.
 Also, children continued working underground at some pits after 1845.
 At Coppull Colliery's Burgh Pit, three females died after an explosion in November 1846; one was eleven years old.
-The Mines (Prohibition of Child Labour Underground) Act 1900 was an Act of Parliament of the Parliament of the United Kingdom that prevented boys under the age of thirteen from working, or being (for the purposes of employment) in an underground mine.
-(The act was repealed in full by the Mines and Quarries Act 1954 (c.
-70); by such time the act was out of date and was no longer necessary due to the stronger provisions in the Employment of Women, Young Persons, and Children Act 1920.)
+The Mines (Prohibition of Child Labour Underground) Act 1900 was an act of Parliament that prevented boys under the age of thirteen from working, or being (for the purposes of employment) in an underground mine.
+(The act was repealed in full by the Mines and Quarries Act 1954 (2 & 3 Eliz.
+2. c.
+70); by such time the act was out of date and was no longer necessary due to the stronger provisions in the Employment of Women, Young Persons, and Children Act 1920 (10 & 11 Geo.
+5. c.
+65).

+Although it has been surmised that there were no Black miners in the UK, two chapters in the book by Norma Gregory Jamaicans in Nottingham: Narratives and Reflections, are on Black coal miners.
+The scarcity of resources on these workers led Gregory to curate an exhibition called The Digging Deep Project Exhibition at the National Coal Mining Museum, in Wakefield, West Yorkshire and to found the Black Miners Museum.